 Bill Middleton (Temple City, CA, an eastern suburb of Los Angeles) raced a black Brabham BT21C in Formula B in 1971.
 He acquired a new Lola T240 in late August 1971.
 Nothing more known

 Mike Bowers appeared at Gurston Down in August 1973 in a Brabham BT21C, running in the 1600cc class, then raced it in a Silverstone libre the next day, and finally raced in two late-season libres at Brands Hatch in November.
 The car was listed as a "T/C" or "TC", indicating it had a Ford twin cam engine.
-Bowers raced the car in Monoposto in 1974, when the car was given as yellow.
+Bowers raced the car in Monoposto in 1974, when it was given as yellow.
 As both the UK's resident BT21Cs can be accounted for during this period, BT21C/6 with Peter Varley and BT21C/17 with Nigel Pow, it is likely that this is a different BT21-series car that had been updated to 'C' specification at some point, perhaps through the fitting of a Ford twin cam.
-Most likely is chassis BT21/30, last seen when advertised by Nick Overall as a BT21C early in 1973, but another possibility is BT21A/8, but that is now believed to have been damaged beyond repair in August 1971.
+Most likely is chassis BT21/30, last seen when advertised by Nick Overall as a BT21C early in 1973.
+Another possibility is BT21A/8, but that is now believed to have been damaged beyond repair in August 1971.
 The subsequent history of the BT21C after Bowers is unknown.

-Gary Robinson (Dearborn Heights, MI) raced a Brabham BT21C in Central Division Regionals in 1974, then in Nationals B in 1975, when he scored six points.
+Gary Robinson (Dearborn Heights, MI) raced a Formula B Brabham BT21C in Central Division Regionals in 1974, then in Nationals B in 1975, when he scored six points.
 In both seasons, he was a member of Northeast Michigan Region.
 In November 1975 he advertised the car from Dearborn Heights, stating that it was a BT21C with Vegantune engine and Hewland FT200 gearbox.
-It would appear that this is not the same Gary Robinson who raced in CenDiv Formula B in 1976, as the latter was from Broken Arrow, Oklahoma, more than 900 miles to the west.
+This is believed to be the same Gary Robinson who raced in CenDiv Formula B in 1976, although he had moved by then to Broken Arrow, Oklahoma, more than 900 miles to the west.

 Driven by: Gary Robinson.
-First race: Indianapolis Raceway Park, 21 Sep 1975.
-Only one recorded race.
+First race: Indianapolis Raceway Park, 28 Jul 1974.
+Total of 3 recorded races.

 Current BT21Cs that have not been identified

-In addition to the above, unknown Brabham BT21Cs were driven by Dale Lang, Lee Mueller, Bob Saunders and Olly Ross.
+In addition to the above, unknown Brabham BT21Cs were driven by Dale Lang, Collin Barrow, Lee Mueller, Bob Saunders and Olly Ross.

 As it is difficult to separate Brabham BT21Cs from Brabham BT21As, I hope some degree of repetition is excusable here.
 My thanks to Ted Walker of the Brabham Register, the late David McKinney, Chris Townsend, Bryan Miller, and Denis Lupton for the original work on this subject which started back in 2002, to former owners Charlie Adams and Malcolm Starr, and for the valuable contributions of Steve Wilkinson, Michael Oliver, Alan Brown, Simon Hadfield, Andrew Fellowes, Ian Hebblethwaite, Philippe Demeyer, John Lo Bosco and DeVillo "Mac" McCann.

 My thanks to the many other people who have helped with this research over the years.
 Unfortunately, my carefully maintained list was accidentally overwritten, so while I reconstruct it, please be assured I am grateful to each and every one of you.
 I have over 350 emails in my inbox relating to these cars, so this may take some time!